ntrappe/cse110-w21-group33/admin/exercises/Felix-exercise1.md

 #### Transition
 1. When the app switched from work to break, was there a **color** change?
 Did you like it?
 Yes.
 Red to green.
 2. When the app switched from work to break, was there a **sound** effect?
 Did you like it?
 Yes.
 "Ding"
 3. How did the app notify you to switch?
 Did you get a notification?
 A sound?
 Something in your browser?
+Notification in the browers.

 #### Break Session
 1. How did you know if it was a short or long break?